AWS Bedrock Titan Integration with Orkes Conductor

 - Add models to the integration.

-- Set access limits to the AI model to govern which applications or groups can use them.
+- Set access limits to the AI model to govern which applications or groups can use it.

 Step 1: Get the AWS Bedrock Titan credentials

-To integrate AWS Bedrock Titan with Orkes Conductor, retrieve the following credentials from your AWS account:
+To integrate AWS Bedrock Titan with Orkes Conductor, retrieve one of the following credential sets from your AWS account, depending on how you choose to connect to Conductor:

 Step 2: Add an integration for AWS Bedrock Titan